Where does the Black Heritage Trail® start?

-Yes, please call ahead to have a map sent to you, or you can pick up a self guided map at the Museum of African American History's Abiel Smith School or at local National Park Service Visitor Centers.
+Yes, please call ahead to have a map sent to you, or you can pick up a map at the Museum of African American History's Abiel Smith School or at local National Park Service Visitor Centers.
 Please note, the homes along the trail are privately owned and not accessible to the public.
 Please respect the privacy of the home owners.

 No. The homes along the trail are privately owned and not accessible to the public.
 You may go into the Museum of African American History's Abiel Smith School at 46 Joy Street.

 Can children take the tour?